sebastiendfortier/fstpy/doc/caveats.rst

 numpy.argmax and the others of that family seem to be a little bit of a problem for dask.
 Dask does supply its own versions that can be called with dask.array.argmax as an example.
-My woraround for this is to compute() the dask arrays to obtain numpy arrays for these
+My workaround for this is to compute() the dask arrays to obtain numpy arrays for these
 operations.

 Printing the dataframe